 Bass instruments — whether acoustic, electric or electronic — are crucial to the majority of modern music.
 We all know we need to make the bass end work and, for most contemporary styles at least, that we need to make the bass part 'pump' and work with the drums to establish a compelling groove.
 To the beginner, though, getting things right on the bass end of the mix can seem a mysterious art, not to mention hugely frustrating.
 We can point an uncertain finger of blame: it's 'too muddy', 'too deep', 'too boxy', or it's 'ill-defined', 'too quiet' or 'doesn't punch through the mix' (and many more expletive-laden phrases besides).
 This article explores the theory behind some common problems, and suggests tips and techniques to overcome them.

 'Bass' has several meanings — it is the name of an instrument (or, rather, several instruments), and of a drum.
 More generally, it refers to a portion of the frequency spectrum.
 So it's worth saying up front that where I'm discussing instruments, I'll name them to avoid confusion ('kick' for the drum, 'bass guitar' for, erm, the bass guitar, for example).
-When I'm talking about bass as a frequency range, I'll mean the range from roughly 60Hz to 250Hz.
+When I'm talking about bass as a frequency range, I'm referring to the range from roughly 60Hz to 250Hz.
 Frequencies below that I'll call 'sub-bass', and higher than that, well, I'll make sure you know what I'm talking about...

 As creative types, we like to think of ourselves as artists but, as with all things audio-related, a little bit of the science can help us.
 Sound is a mechanical vibration that produces waves, which travel (mostly) through air molecules.
 We detect these vibrations through our hearing apparatus (mainly our ears and brain).
 So there are three areas to consider here: how we generate vibrations that make good bass sounds; what happens to low-frequency sound waves before they reach us; and how we detect and interpret the vibrations.